 How to Recover Deleted/Lost Data from Fusion Drive:

-Step 1.
 Select the Fusion Drive partition where you lost data and files.
-Click the "Scan" button.
-If you don't know which partition is Fusion Drive partition, click the "click here" anchor text on the top to check the partition name.
+Click the "Search for lost files" button.
+If you don't know which partition is the fusion drive, click the "search from your disk" anchor text to check the partition name.

-Step 2.
 EaseUS Data Recovery Wizard for Mac will immediately scan your Fusion disk partition and display the scanning results.
 You can filter the files through the file type and path.

-Step 3.
-In the scan results, select the file(s) and click the "Recover" button to get them back.
+In the scan results, select the file(s) to preview.
+Then, click the "Recover" button to get them back.